Purpose and consent

 You can define and describe your own set of purposes in the Purposes table of the User Store page in Console.
 The purposes and their descriptions should correspond to the purposes listed in your Privacy Policy and Terms of Service.
 They will be used to enforce consent and build an auditable paper trail of that enforcement.

-Name and describe your data processing purposes in the Purposes table of the User Store pag
+Name and describe your data processing purposes in the Purposes table under Access Rules.

-Name and describe your data processing purposes in the Purposes table of the User Store page
+Name and describe your data processing purposes in the Purposes table under Access Rules.

 How users consent to purposes